sseaman/skillVC/README.md

 **ResponseManager**

 The ResponseManager is SkillVC's object for managing the responses registered with the system.
 It allows for retrieval of responses for use by Intent Handlers.
-To get the ResponseManager, access `svContext.appConfig.responseManager'.
+To get the ResponseManager, access `svContext.appConfig.responseManager`.
 Once retrieved, an Intent Handler can call the `getResponse('someResponseId')` method of the ResponseManager to return the instance of the Response that is required.
 See the API documentation for more information and the example below for a common use case.

 **callback**

 As Intent Handlers could be preforming async operations, the use of a callback is required to tell SkillVC to continue with its execution flow.
-The callback to be used can be accessed in `svContext.callback' and has two methods:
+The callback to be used can be accessed in `svContext.callback` and has two methods:
 * `success` - used if the Intent Handler was successful
 * `failure` - used if the Intent Handler had an error or wants to report some other type of issue